-This MK6 snipers spotting telescope is stamped with the British Military broad arrow, confirming service issue.
+This MK6 observer/snipers spotting telescope is stamped with the British Military broad arrow, confirming service issue.
 Further marks show the model: TEL SIG MkVI, maker B.C.
-Ltd & Co, very low serial number *007 and part number OS.
+Ltd & Co, very low serial number 5007 and part number OS.
 717. G.A.

-The leather cladding has two military marks, the first is a large stencilled number '69' in black ink and to the other side a smaller stencilled letter 'R' in white paint.
+The leather cladding has two service marks; the first is a large stencilled number '69' in black ink, and to the other side a smaller stencilled letter 'R' in white paint.
 We have not identified the significance of the letter and number combination.

-A genuine military issue MKVI scope, cleaned, serviced, excellent optics and fully usable.
+A genuine military issue MKVI scope, cleaned, serviced, excellent image quality and entirely usable.

 Mouse over or touch image to zoom